 Note: Commands and options may change

 Snap is under continuous development.
-This has resulted in the change of commands and its options.
-There have been several changes to the commands since this article has been first published.
+This has resulted in the change of commands and their options.
+There have been several commands changes since this article was first published.

-The option to upgrade all installed Snap packages has now gone among other such changes.
-So if you notice other such changes, please notify me so that I can update the article accordingly.
+The option to upgrade all installed Snap packages has now gone among other changes.
+So if you notice other such changes, please notify me so I can update the article accordingly.

 Worth a Snap?

 Initially, there were not many Snap packages available.
 But Snap adoption has picked up speed, especially when Canonical is pushing for it so hard.
 They have created Snapcraft tool so that it will be easier for developers to make Snap packages out of their programs.

 If you liked this guide to use Snap packages in Ubuntu, I recommend reading my other beginner’s guide to apt-get commands in Linux.

 What do you think of Snap packaging?
-Do you see yourself using more Snap, over apt in near future?
+Do you see yourself using more Snap, over apt in the near future?